 and how to solve the practical problems that can crop up.

-Around 10 meetings are held over a period of about 6
+Meetings are held over a period of about 6 months.

 Support from the Community Mental Health Team (CMHT) or

 - A mental health worker from

 your local team (your care coordinator) should see you regularly.

 Community psychiatric nurses can give you time to talk and can help

 - help you to be clear what

 your skills are and what you can do